Can stable and accurate neural networks be computed? -- On the barriers of deep learning and Smale's 18th problem: Acknowledgments

 \section{Acknowledgments}

-An unrolled version of Chambolle and Pock's primal-dual algorithm \cite[Ch.\ 15.3]{foucart2013mathematical} was developed in TensorFlow by Krisitian M.\ Haug, prior to this work.
-We are grateful to Kristian, for sharing his code and allowing us to use parts of in when implementing the FIRENETs.
-We would also like to thank Ben Adcock and Alex Townsend for useful discussions and comments.
+We are grateful to Kristian Haug for allowing us to use parts of unrolled primal-dual algorithms developed in TensorFlow.
 This work was supported by a Research Fellowship at Trinity College, Cambridge (M.J.C.), and a Leverhulme Prize and a Royal Society University Research Fellowship (A.C.H.).